seamapi/node-websocat/README.md

 > Netcat, curl and socat for WebSockets.

 Use [websocat](https://github.com/vi/websocat) as an npm module for tighter integration with node apps.
+Automatically downloads websocat.

 ## Usage